Petal-DA/clinical-survival-analysis/README.md

 * seaborn for enhanced statistical visualisations (e.g., boxplots, correlation heatmaps).
 * plotly for interactive plot in exploratory data analysis.
 * statsmodels for logistic regression modelling and generation of statistical summaries.

+## Project Summary

+This project integrated statistical analysis, predictive modelling, and interactive visualisations to examine how clinical and genomic factors influence lung cancer survival.
+The resulting Tableau dashboard distills complex data into clear, interactive insights tailored for both technical and non-technical audiences.
+While findings are exploratory due to dataset limitations, the approach provides a solid framework for future validation and extension in larger, more representative cohorts.

 ## Credits
 ### Content